SELVAKUMARAN-SK/SKILLASSIGNMENT/README.md

 #SKILL ASSIGNMENT-1

 PROGRAM:

-Write an assembly language program in 8051 to reverse the elements of an array and store the reversed array in another memory location.
+ Write an assembly language program in 8051 to generate a 500 µs delay using Timer 0 in Mode 2 and toggle Port 1.3.

 APPARATUS REQUIRED: